peterfennell/multi-state-SOLVER/README.md

 and the various function inputs and outputs are described in lines 3-30 of the file multi_state_solver.m.

 The rate matrix function **F** for the dynamics (see Introduction of [1] and specific **F** examples Eqs.(25) and (40)) should be specified in the file F_rates.m.
-Example rate functions for different dynamics including the SI and SIS model, the Bass diffusion model, the generalize model of interacting diseases of Sanz et al. [2] and the Ising Glauber model are included.
+Example rate functions for different dynamics including the SI and SIS model, the Bass diffusion model, the generalizes model of interacting diseases of Sanz et al. [2] and the Ising Glauber model are included.

 ## Examples